DETERGENTS AND THE NEWER WASHING MACHINES

 100gr grated soap (I use hand-made Aleppo soap, but any block of soap will work)

 Beware, crystal soda or soda crystals is Na2CO3, it is not the same as baking soda, which is NaHCO3 and you can't just replace it with that.
-You can get both types in most supermarkets here (in Europe), surely they have the same in the USA (I’m not sure.)
+You can get both types in most supermarkets here (in Europe), surely they have the same in the USA (I am not sure.)

-Also, if your washing is smelly, you can also add some white vinegar to the wash load, it removes any smells.
+Also, if your washing is smelly, you can also add some white vinegar to the wash load.
+It removes most smells.

 For the body: We prefer Grandpa’s Pine Tar Soap or Alafia Black African soap.
-Other mild natural soaps are okay.
+Other mild natural soaps such as castile soap are also okay.
+Homemade soaps found at craft fairs and farmer’s markets are also generally good if they don’t contain a lot of extra herbs or other ingredients.

 AVOID Calben brand products that advertise they are natural, but in our view something is not right about them.